MusculoskeletalAtlasProject/mapclient/docs/developer/MAP-development-gitbranching.rst

 Git Branching Model
 ===================

-:Authors: Hugh Sorby

 This section describes the Git branching model in use by MAP Client.
 This model is employed by the **prime** repository it is not necessarily one that is employed by a given developer in their own repository.

 .. contents::

 Overview
 ========

 The Git branching model employed by MAP Client is closely aligned with **[2]** but with some modifications.
-The modifications we have added is due in part to the Git submodules present in the **prime** repository.
-Also we want to automate some of the development process to ease the burden and minimise mistakes.
+The modifications we have arethat releases are tagged commits on the master branch and any hotfixes are branched from a release tag and merged back into master afterwards.

-The master branch is the stable branch as defined by Github - all branches should be branched from here (directly or indirectly).
-For the MAP Client project there's a guiding principle: anything in the master branch is always deployable.
-This implies that nobody creates pull requests directly against the master branch, pull requests should be made against the development branch **develop**.
-A release (or hotfix) branch is created from the **develop** branch for finalising a release.
-The Patch Queue Manager (PQM) has two jobs to perform: 1. create new release (or hotfix) branch for finalising a release; 2.
-Merge release (or hotfix) branch into master when a new release is finalised.
+The master branch is the actively developed branch as defined by Github - all branches should be branched from here (directly or indirectly).
+Release branches are branched from the master branch with any change made to the release merged back into the master branch.

 .. figure:: images/gitflow.png
    :width: 600px